aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 5 Provision an ExpressRoute circuit.md

   ‎![](../media/az700-m3-unit5.png)

 ## Task 1: Create and provision an ExpressRoute circuit

+In this task, you will create and provision an ExpressRoute circuit, you're setting up an ExpressRoute connection in Azure.
+ExpressRoute is a service that provides a private, dedicated, and high-speed connection between your on-premises network and Azure, bypassing the public internet.

 1. On the Azure portal, select **+ Create a resource**, from left navigation pane select **Networking**, search for **ExpressRoute** and on the **Marketplace** page in **ExpressRoute** pane select **Create** and **ExpressRoute**, as shown in the following image.
 If ExpressRoute does not appear in the list, use **Search the marketplace** to search for it: